stjepanoviccc/employee-management-system/README.md

 ## Deploy:
 ### Dockerfile
-Dockerfile utilizes multistage builds to optimize the build and runtime environments for the application.
-Here's a breakdown of each section and its purpose:
+The multistage Dockerfile for this application optimizes the Docker image build process by leveraging separate stages for build and runtime environments.
+This approach enhances efficiency, security, and maintainability of the Docker image, adhering to best practices for Java application deployment in Docker containers.

 **BUILD STAGE**: